πΊοΈ Overview

 export supports exporting individual research activity indices or entire directories containing multiple indices.

-ACORN allows one to maintain research activity data as persistent interconnected single sources of truth, which allows one to easily create a variety of output artifacts while ensuring consistency and accuracy across all selected formats.
+ACORN allows you to maintain research activity data as persistent, interconnected single sources of truth.
+As such, you can easily create a variety of output artifacts while ensuring consistency and accuracy across all selected formats.

 graph LR